 - 1. You submit an official record of your clock hours, signed by your clinical supervisor, to the Clinic Director at the UCF CDC. - 2.
 The clinical supervisor must hold the Certificate of Clinical Competence in Speech-Language Pathology from ASHA and have met the supervision requirement as defined by ASHA. - 3.
 The clinical supervisor must have provided supervision during a minimum of 25% of your therapy hours and 50% of your diagnostic hours. - 4.
-You must have received a grade of "B" or better if letter grades were assigned or a "Pass" if the experience was graded pass/fail.
+You must have received a grade of "B" or better in the course.
+No Satisfactory/Unsatisfactory or Pass/Fail courses can transfer.